 Using a Silhouette Cameo cutter (or another type of paper cutter), cut out your stencil.
-I always use adhesive shelf liner from the Dollar Tree for the stencil.
+I always use adhesive shelf liner from the Dollar Tree to create my stencils for wood.
 It works great and it’s so cheap!

 Step 2.
 Peel & attach stencil.

 After it is cut, peel off your stencil and press onto the wood.
 Press hard to make sure it sticks.

 Step 3.
 Seal stencil. *** THIS IS THE MAGIC STEP ***

 This seals the edges of the stencil so that the paint won’t bleed under it.